elementary/granite/lib/Styles/CONTRIBUTING.md

 Adw).

-Mixins should be grouped into relevant categories, and placed into a file with said category name (e.g. Palette, Typography, Animation)
+Mixins should be grouped into relevant categories, and placed into a file with said category name (e.g. Palette, Typography, Animation).

 ## Repository Structure